wp-plugins/quick-event-manager/readme.txt

 [quick event list plugin](http://quick-plugins.com/quick-event-manager/).

 == Screenshots ==

-1. This an events list.
+1. This is an example of an events post.
-2. This an event post.
-3. This is the admin (settings) page.
+2. This is the list of events.
-4. This the event editor.
+3. This the event editor.
+4. The main admin page.
+5. Part of the styling page shoing how you can format the calendar icon.

 == Installation ==